ELMERIKH/Keres/readme.md

 Keres a is Powershell rev-shell backdoor with persistence

-it generates a PE exe that spawns a powershell process that starts a powershell rev-shell with persistence (if process stops an ohter one is spawned , if process is runing don t spawn new process)
+it generates a PE exe that spawns a powershell process that starts a powershell rev-shell with persistence (if process stops an other one is spawned , if process is runing don t spawn new process)

 also it makes a batch and vbs file for persistent startup using reg.exe

-you can add -Ps (optional) to generate only a .ps1 file (compilation using nuitka ,bit slow, Pyinstaller not working in linux :( )
+you can add -Ps (optional) to generate only a .ps1 file

+(compilation with nuitka wich is a bit slow, Pyinstaller not working in linux :( forsome reason)

-setup :
+SETUP :

 pip install -r requirements.txt sudo apt install patchelf